serendeepia/playbook/_docs/5_2_communication.md

 ## Channels

-We show here our main channels of communication and the type of content we promote in each one.
+Here, you can find our main channels of communication and the type of content we promote in each one.

 We use [Hootsuite](https://hootsuite.com/) to schedule our content in social networks.